code-dot-org/code-dot-org/SETUP.md

         ```

     1. Pick up those changes: `source ~/.bash_profile`
-1. Install Node, npm, and yarn
+1. Install Node and yarn
     1. `nvm install 8.15.0 && nvm alias default 8.15.0` this command should make this version the default version and print something like: `Creating default alias: default -> 8.15.0 (-> v8.15.0)`
     1. `curl -o- -L https://yarnpkg.com/install.sh | bash -s -- --version 1.6.0`
     1. (You can reinstall with your updated version after you clone the repository if necessary) Reinstall node_modules `cd apps; yarn; cd ..`